van001/lesscode-fp/README.md

 ```

 ### Applicative ###
-While monadic composition execute functions (with side-effects) sequentially, applicatives execute them concurrently.
+While monadic composition executes functions (with side-effects) sequentially, applicatives run them concurrently.

 Lesscode implements applicative composition using **$E(...)** and accept Primitive / Object / List as a parameter.
-If the paramter is a List, then all the functions are concurrently applied to all the items in the List to produce another List .
+If the parameter is a List, all the functions are concurrently applied to all the items to produce another List.

-$ indicates compostion and E denotes concurrency.
+$ indicates composition, and E denotes concurrency.

 ```
 // apply max, min concurrently to the list os 2 numbers